cderv/pandoc/README.md

 [![R-CMD-check](https://github.com/cderv/pandoc/workflows/R-CMD-check/badge.svg)](https://github.com/cderv/pandoc/actions)
 <!-- badges: end -->

-**pandoc** R package is an experimental package aiming first to help maintainers of R Markdown ecosystem.
+**pandoc** R package is currently an experimental package aiming mainly to help maintainers of R Markdown ecosystem.

 The R Markdown ecosystem is highly dependent on Pandoc
-<https://pandoc.org/> and aims to be as version independent as possible.
+<https://pandoc.org/> and it is designed to be as version independent as
-R Markdown is best used with the latest Pandoc version but any rmarkdown package version should work with previous version, and new change in Pandoc should not break any rmarkdown features.
+possible.
+R Markdown is best used with the latest Pandoc version but any **rmarkdown** package version should work with previous version, and new change in Pandoc should not break any rmarkdown features.

 This explain the needs to some more focused tooling to: